 On a happier note, Brian Cowan looks back to 1984/85 - the last full season at The Valley before Charlton moved to Selhurst Park - and Martin Cowan even further to the glorious Addicks autumn of 1976.
 Plus the ever-reliable John Ingram writes on his memorabilia collection and the difficulty it caused him with girls.

-VOTV169, the second issue of the 2021/22 season, was published on September 11th (see front of website).
+VOTV171, the fourth issue of the 2021/22 season, was published on November 20th.
 There are three pricing options - for UK (first class), European and worldwide delivery.

 You can subscribe here (desktops and laptops).
 Payment is annual and covers eight issues.
-Subscriptions ordered now will start with VOTV169, published in September, unless otherwise requested.
+Subscriptions ordered now will start with VOTV171, published on November 20th.